mholt/phpile/README.md

 First, see the [FileTrie schema](https://github.com/mholt/phpile/blob/master/schema.md) which defines the FileTrie abstract.

 But what we've got here is an implemented FileTrie, not an abstract FileTrie.
 This implementation is done by a PHP class called `FileTrie`.
+It requires PHP 5.4+.

 The following is a quick tutorial.